All Episodes

 Obama is the guy that's robbing money from Medicare.

-700 by the time it's all said and done, when you factor uh interest over the number of years, you could accurately say that Obama is taking a trillion dollars out of Medicare and putting it elsewhere in Obamacare as as an accounting, well, it's not just an accounting move, it's a real transfer of money, in order to keep the overall reported cost down.
+By the time it's all said and done, when you factor interest over the number of years, you could accurately say that Obama is taking a trillion dollars out of Medicare and putting it elsewhere in Obamacare as an accounting.

 And I remember yesterday having so much trouble convincing people of this because the meme is out there that Ryan's budget cuts Medicare.

-And I want to apologize being so frustrated with Mr. Snerdley, but he was really stupid yesterday.
+And I want to apologize for being so frustrated with Mr. Snerdley, but he was really stupid yesterday.

-Normally, you know, I say it to him a couple times and he and he it understands it, but the whole show yesterday was frowning at me, like I was speaking a foreign language, because he was so uh wedded to the idea that the Ryan budget cuts Medicare, and he was so scared that we're gonna get creamed on that.
+Normally, you know, I say it to him a couple of times and he understands it, but the whole show yesterday was frowning at me like I was speaking a foreign language because he was so wedded to the idea that the Ryan budget cuts Medicare.

-And I said, No, the Ryan budget doesn't cut Medicare.
+And I said, no, the Ryan budget doesn't cut Medicare.

 And if you're under 55, you get to choose to stay in the current Medicare program or choose something else.